Constitution of the University Democrats at the University of Texas at Austin

 2.3 While the Texas Legislature is in session, the organization will work with the state government to address issues concerning students, the Austin community and the Democratic Party.

 3.1 Membership in the University Democrats is open to all students, staff and faculty at the University of Texas at Austin.
 The organization welcomes everyone to attend our meetings and events, but only students, staff and faculty that pay dues shall be considered official members of the organization.
+Those attending will be expected to abide by the University Democrats Code of Conduct, as outlined in Article XII, as well as Chapter 11 of the Institutional Rules on Student Services and Activities of the University of Texas at Austin.

 3.2 Membership information requested shall include: name, mailing address, and a pledge to support the Democratic Party.
 Other information may be collected at the discretion of the Officer Board.